 Bradford is home to the impressive Lakshmi Narayan Hindu Temple.
 The temple opened in 2008 and is the largest of its kind in Northern England.

-Many religious festivals are celebrated in Bradford.
+People celebrate many religious festivals in Bradford.
 Diwali and Eid are just a few of the celebratory festivals that take place in the city centre.

-The M606 opened in 1973 and ends abruptly at the raised Staithgate roundabout.
-Originally, the road was supposed to go underneath the junction and end in the city centre but this never happened.
+The M606 opened in 1973 and ends at the raised Staithgate roundabout.
+The road was supposed to go underneath the junction and end in the city centre, but this never happened.

 In 2007, the motorway became the first to have a car-sharing lane in the country.
 This enabled vehicles with more than one person in the car to use it as a fast track onto the M62.

 The north of Bradford is also connected through the A658 and the A650.
 It makes it easy for people to access Harrogate, Keighley and Skipton.

 Surprisingly, for the city of its size, it has two railway stations.
 These are Bradford Forster Square and Bradford Interchange.
 In the past, other stations existed but have since been demolished.